processsuccessinc/cognitive-services-studybot-node/Readme.md

 ## Prerequisites

-1. Start with the [Qna-Luis-Botv4 sample](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/qna-luis-botv4-node).
-Once that is up and running, then build the [Study Bot sample](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/StudyBotNode).
-The Study Bot depends on the bot you build in Qna-Luis-Bot.
-Follow the README files in each sample.
+1. Start with the [qna-luis-botv4-node sample](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/qna-luis-botv4-node).
+Once that is up and running, then build the [StudyBotNode sample](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/StudyBotNode).
+The Study Bot depends on the bot you build in qna-luis-botv4-node.
+Follow the Readme files in each sample.

 1. Visual Studio 2017+

-1. Qna-Luis-Botv4 is a Node.js web app bot
+1. Qna-Luis-Botv4-Node is a Node.js web app bot

-1. The Study Bot app is a Node/Express Visual Studio app.
+1. The StudyBotNode app is a Node/Express Visual Studio app.

 ## Resources